kikoolz/food-recipes/README.md

 # food-recipes
-This simple food-recipe project made using HTML and CSS.
+This is simple food-recipe project made using HTML and CSS.